-- Must act with reasonable care/exercise prudent judgment (portfolio context). - Must act for the benefit of clients and place clients' interests their own interests. - Client interests are paramount, even above employer (see Standard IV.A) - Must act in accordance with the fiduciary duty imposed by the stricter of: (1) applicable laws or regulations, or (2) Code and Standards (see Standard I.A). - Duty of loyalty includes voting proxies in an informed and responsible manner. - Also includes "soft dollar" arrangements, where an investment manager directs trades to brokers in exchange for research services. - Must seek best price and execution at all times relative to the services received.
+- Must act with reasonable care/exercise prudent judgment (portfolio context). - Must act for the benefit of clients and place clients' interests their own interests. \ - Client interests are paramount, even above employer (see Standard IV.A) \ - Must act in accordance with the fiduciary duty imposed by the stricter of: (1) applicable laws or regulations, or (2) Code and Standards (see Standard I.A). - Duty of loyalty includes voting proxies in an informed and responsible manner. - Also includes "soft dollar" arrangements, where an investment manager directs trades to brokers in exchange for research services. - Must seek best price and execution at all times relative to the services received on behalf of the client(s).